Maruti Suzuki Wagon R: Second generation (MP31S; 2010)

 The second generation Wagon R was introduced on 23 April 2010 in New Delhi, India.
 Featuring a brand-new platform carried from the fourth generation Japanese Wagon R, the overall length of the second generation Wagon R was increased to 3,595 mm (an increase of 75 mm) with a wheelbase of 2,400 mm.
 The second generation Wagon R is also wider and taller than its predecessor.
 While safety enhancements have been implemented in the form of ABS, airbags and fog lamps, these are limited only to the top variant.
 The trim levels available are LX, LXi and VXi.

 The Indian model (2010) called Wagon R 1.0, is powered by the more efficient three-cylinder 998 cc K10B engine, which can also be found in the Maruti Suzuki A-Star, Maruti Suzuki Estilo, and the Maruti Suzuki Alto K10.
 The engine delivers 68 PS at 6,200 rpm, and 90 Nm at 3 500 rpm.
 Maruti Suzuki launched a new 5-speed vehicle with the same engine and the same body.
 This version came only in the top model that is the VXi which had ABS as standard.
 Also, Maruti launched ABS as an option for all Wagon R and Stingray variants.
 The Wagon R was priced at 4.14 lakh Indian rupees or INR, while Stingray is priced INR 20,000 more than the Wagon R.

 The first facelift for this generation arrived on 14 January 2013.
 It featured cosmetic changes, including a narrower grille, restyled bumpers with larger vents and a new fog lamp housing.
 Inside, changes included the dual glove box and an integrated Eagle Wings music system with integrated USB and AUX ports.

-In 2014, Maruti Suzuki introduced the Maruti Suzuki Stingray.
+In 2014, Maruti Suzuki introduced the Maruti Suzuki Wagon R Stingray.
 It was essentially a restyled second generation Wagon R and it was introduced alongside the regular version.
 The Stingray features a bolder, dynamic looking fascia.
 It featured projector headlamps, a first for the segment.
 Later on, Maruti Suzuki dropped the Stingray moniker and renamed it as Wagon R VXi+ as the top variant of the range.

 In 2015, a 5-speed automated gear shift (AGS, or AMT) was introduced to replace the aging 3-speed automatic transmission.